sharvaridesh/event-women-in-ai-hackathon/README.md

 * 9.30am - 10am: Have your team lead submit to the Discord channel your,
     * team's name and members;
     * forked GitHub repo address for code submission; and,
-    * link to a copy of the final presentation template on Google slides.
+    * link to a copy of the [final presentation template on Google slides](https://docs.google.com/presentation/d/1YzjP4Xi0G0Tu5VWx5R9Sp5GGcTNPW8rhriaD2zkAOj4/edit?usp=sharing).
+> [!IMPORTANT]
+> Set the necessary permissions so that the judges have access both to your GitHub repo and the final presentation slides.
 * 10am - 5.30pm: Hack, hack, hack!
 Submit your code via pushes to your forked GitHub repo throughout the day.
 > [!IMPORTANT]
 > Ensure your final code is submitted before 5.30pm!